ncm2/ncm2/README.md

 - Keyword from current buffer
 - Tag completion. (`:help 'tags'`, `:help tagfiles()`)
 - Keyword from tmux session
-- Ultisnips, neosnippet or snipmate hint, when you've installed one of them.
+- Ultisnips, neosnippet or snipmate hint, if you have installed any one of them.
 - File path completion
 - Python completion via [jedi](https://github.com/davidhalter/jedi)
 - Css completion via vim's builtin